Repairing Reed-Solomon Codes With Multiple Erasures: Acknowledgment

 \section{Acknowledgment}

 This work has been supported in part by the NSF grant CCF 1526875, the Center for Science of Information under the grant NSF 0939370, and the NSF grant CCF 1619189.
-The work for H. M. Kiah has been supported in part by a Singapore Ministry of Education (MOE) Tier 1 grant 2016-T1-001-156.
+H. M. Kiah was also supported in part by the Singapore Ministry of Education under Research Grants MOE2016-T1-001-156 and MOE2015-T2-2-086.

+\begin{IEEEbiographynophoto} {Hoang Dau} received the B.S. degree in applied mathematics and informatics from Vietnam National University, Hanoi, Vietnam, in 2006, and the M.S. and Ph.D. degrees in mathematical sciences from Nanyang Technological University, Singapore, in 2009 and 2012, respectively.
+He is currently an ARC DECRA Fellow and Research Fellow with the Department of Electrical and Computer Systems Engineering, Monash University.
+His research interests include coding theory, network coding, and combinatorics. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto} {Iwan M. Duursma} received his PhD in Mathematics from the University of Eindhoven in 1993.
+After positions with CNRS IML Luminy, University of Puerto Rico, Bell-Labs, AT\&T Research, and University of Limoges, he is currently a professor at the University of Illinois at Urbana-Champaign. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto} {Han Mao Kiah} received his Ph.D. degree in mathematics from Nanyang Technological University (NTU), Singapore, in 2014.
+From 2014 to 2015 he was a Postdoctoral Research Associate at the Coordinated Science Laboratory, University of Illinois at Urbana-Champaign.
+Currently he is a Lecturer at the School of Physical and Mathematical Sciences, NTU, Singapore.
+His research interests include combinatorial design theory, coding theory, and enumerative combinatorics. \end{IEEEbiographynophoto}